apache/pulsar/site2/docs/tiered-storage-azure.md

     |---|---|---
     `managedLedgerOffloadReadBufferSizeInBytes`|Size of block read|1 MB
     `managedLedgerOffloadMaxBlockSizeInBytes`|Size of block write|64 MB
-    `managedLedgerMinLedgerRolloverTimeMinutes`|Minimum time between ledger rollover for a topic<br><br>**Note**: it is not recommended that you set this configuration in the production environment.|2
+    `managedLedgerMinLedgerRolloverTimeMinutes`|Minimum time between ledger rollover for a topic<br /><br />**Note**: it is not recommended that you set this configuration in the production environment.|2
-    `managedLedgerMaxEntriesPerLedger`|Maximum number of entries to append to a ledger before triggering a rollover.<br><br>**Note**: it is not recommended that you set this configuration in the production environment.|5000
+    `managedLedgerMaxEntriesPerLedger`|Maximum number of entries to append to a ledger before triggering a rollover.<br /><br />**Note**: it is not recommended that you set this configuration in the production environment.|5000

 #### Bucket (required)